MEET THE DOCTORS

 Dr. Guth is an active member of the American Academy of Optometry, American Optometric Association, Virginia Optometric Association, Tidewater Optometric Society, and the College of Optometrists in Vision Development.

-Originally from Manassas, Virginia, Dr. Guth resides in Williamsburg with her husband, Matt, and son Emerson.
+Originally from Manassas, Virginia, Dr. Guth resides in Williamsburg with her husband Matt, son Emerson, and daughter Henley.
 In her free time she enjoys traveling, physical fitness, playing with her puppy, Mabel, and all things Virginia Tech.

 Why Colonial Eye Care?